codelittinc/node-base-project/README.md

 ### Introduction

-The deployed solution consist of a PostgreSQL database and a NodeJS application, this solution can be deployed in different ways using docker containers or even as basic webapp running node.
+The deployed solution consist of a PostgreSQL database and a NodeJS application.
+This solution can be deployed in different ways using docker containers or even as a basic webapp running Node.js.
-For now we have configured different docker container settings
+For now we have configured different docker container settings.

-### Docker Single Container.
+### Docker Single Container

-The dokcer single container configuration uses the image configured with the specific tag, applications settings and run it.
+The Docker single container configuration uses the image configured with the specific tag, applications settings and run it.
 Is important that the image exposes port 8080 or 80, so this is mapped from the image.
 This is a limitation of azure.

 **Extra considerations:**